hyperledger-archives/fabric-sdk-rest/docs/TESTING.md

 Test suite 4:  PASSED
 ```

+The port for the REST server to listen on, and the tests to connect
+to, can be specified with the `-p` parameter.
+In addition,
+`fullRun.sh` supports the following options:

+- `-f`: Force removal of 'hyperledger' Docker containers
+- `-k`: Don't kill the LDAP server or Fabric REST server

+The `-f` option can be used if you suspect other Hyperledger-related
+Docker containers and causing issues with the sample network.

+If you wish to run through all the tests to confirm a healthy system,
+but wish to keep using the started LDAP and SDK REST servers, the `-k`
+option will tell you their process IDs, but not issue the `kill`
+commands.

+Full help can be shown with `fullRun.sh -h`.

 ## Run Individual Tests
 If you start a network another way, for example by starting the